Languages of study

 The Self-Access Centre for Language Learning provides students of the University of Fribourg with independent or class-related methods and materials for self-directed language learning.
 Furthermore, the UNITandem platform offers the opportunity to learn languages in pairs.

 Tests & Certificates

-The Language Centre is also an examination centre for the Goethe-Zertifikat and the Test de connaissance du français (TCF).
+The Language Centre is also an examination centre for the Goethe-Zertifikat, the Test de connaissance du français (TCF) and the Cambridge Exams.